dos-group/syncmesh/README.md

 }
 ```

-While sensor2 in that instance might have come from one of the other specified external nodes, thanks to "collect" as a request type.

-It has the following parameters:
+The request has the following parameters:

 - "query": Contains the GraphQL query
 - "database": Specifies the mongoDB database to query on